The Witches (2020 film)

-The Witches (also known as Roald Dahl's The Witches), is a 2020 dark fantasy comedy horror film co-produced and directed by Robert Zemeckis, who co-wrote the screenplay with Kenya Barris and Guillermo del Toro, based on the 1983 novel The Witches by Roald Dahl.
+The Witches (also known as Roald Dahl's The Witches), is a 2020 dark fantasy film co-produced and directed by Robert Zemeckis, who co-wrote the screenplay with Kenya Barris and Guillermo del Toro, based on Roald Dahl's novel The Witches (1983).
 It is the second film adaptation of the novel, following The Witches (1990).
 The film stars Anne Hathaway, Octavia Spencer, Stanley Tucci, Kristin Chenoweth, and Jahzir Bruno, with narration by Chris Rock.

-The Witches was released on the streaming service HBO Max in the United States on October 22, 2020, and had a theatrical release in some markets beginning on October 28, by Warner Bros.
+The Witches was released on HBO Max in the United States on October 22, 2020, and had a theatrical release in some markets beginning on October 28, by Warner Bros.
 Pictures.
-The film received mixed reviews from critics, who praised the performances and visuals but criticized its script, deeming it inferior to the 1990 film.

 Plot

-In 1968, young Charlie Hansen lives with his grandmother Agatha in Demopolis, Alabama, after a car accident kills his parents in Chicago.
+Young Charlie Hansen lives with his grandmother Agatha in Demopolis, Alabama, after a car accident killed his parents in Chicago.
 Gradually, she cheers him up by buying him a pet mouse, whom he names Daisy.

-One day, Charlie goes to buy a box of nails to train Daisy and to build a house for her as well.
-He is approached by a witch trying to lure him with a snake and a caramel, but Agatha calls him, and the witch disappears.

-After telling Agatha about the encounter, Charlie learns that witches are in fact real.
-She says a witch cursed her childhood friend Alice into spending the rest of her life as a chicken.
-Agatha says that witches never leave once they find a child.

-Frantically, they decide to stay in a nearby hotel where her cousin Eston is the executive chef.
-While there, Agatha teaches Charlie how to tell a witch from an ordinary woman: real witches have claws instead of fingernails, which they hide by wearing gloves; are bald, which they hide by wearing wigs that give them rashes; have square feet with no toes, have mouths that can open nearly to their ears, and have a powerful sense of smell aided by extendable nostrils, which they use to sniff out children.

-The next day, Charlie takes Daisy and a rope to do some training at a grand hall.
-During his walk there, he meets a gluttonous but friendly boy named Bruno, who is pulled away by his mother.
-Charlie visits the grand hall, thinking he will be alone.

-As he is getting ready to train Daisy, a group of witches led by their all-powerful leader, The Grand High Witch, enters the grand hall.
-Charlie hides under the stage, and overhears her planning to give the world's children a potion, mixed into confectionery products, that will transform them into mice.